1ST & 3RD SATURDAY EVERY MONTH

 What duration would you recommend to volunteering for?

-Based on feedback from previous childcare volunteers in Morocco, we believe that 4-6 weeks is the ideal amount of time to volunteer in Morocco.
+Based on feedback from previous mental health volunteers in Sri Lanka, we believe that 4-6 weeks is the ideal amount of time to volunteer in Sri Lanka.
 Consequently, this means you have enough time to integrate into the local community and really get involved in a project.
 For one thing, you will be able to make a positive impact on community development.
 Additionally, you will have a greater opportunity to explore during your weekends.
-Childcare volunteers in Morocco who join us for 2 weeks frequently tell us that this was long enough and wish they had stayed for longer!
+A mental health volunteer in Sri Lanka who joins us for 2 weeks frequently tell us that this was long enough and wish they had stayed for longer!

 For those looking to potentially join us for a longer period, we recommend checking out our Encounter Programs that offer a 2-4 week stay across 3-10 destinations.